 Make an effort to work with people or on tasks that you would normally avoid.
 There really might be better ways of doing things.
 And stretch yourself – get into the habit of trying new things instead of being stuck in a routine.

 It can be difficult to stay positive when you know a large, urgent project is on the horizon.
 But, looking on the bright side and focusing on the positives will help you to stay resilient and focused.
 A break or change in your routine could be an opportunity to learn new skills, or to work with different colleagues, new clients or new suppliers.

 5. Stay Calm

 When expectations shift suddenly, it can be disconcerting and you might find that you start to feel anxious.
 Counter the effects of stress (such as loss of focus and impaired decision making) by taking steps to restore calm.
 You can explore tips and techniques for doing this in our article, Managing Stress.

 Even if you can't predict the future, you can still plan for the unexpected.

 Anticipating the next new development, measuring risks and preparing for them are key skills.
-For example, if you are pitching a product or service to a potential client, it's a good idea to think about the questions that she might ask, and to prepare your answers ahead of time.
+For example, if you are pitching a product or service to a potential client, it's a good idea to think about the questions that they might ask, and to prepare your answers ahead of time.

 7. Have a Strong Support Network

 Having a strong and stable team around you is essential in times of flux.
-It means that, no matter the difficulties you are facing, you have people who you can rely on to support you.
+It means that, no matter the difficulties you are facing, you have people you can rely on to support you.